-If you are over the maximum space allowed for Easymap or the maximum number of simultaneous jobs running, a red warning banner will appear at the top of the page, and the ability to run new projects will be temporarily disabled.
-This is a safety limit imposed by the administrator of the machine, and can be configured (see section XI).
+If you are over the maximum space allowed for Easymap, or the maximum number of simultaneous jobs running, a red warning banner will appear on the top of the page, and running new projects will be temporarily disabled.
+This is a sanitary limit imposed by the administrator of the machine, and can be configured (see section XI).